nayemalam/superhero/README.md

     Runs the app in the production mode. <br/>
     Open http://localhost:5000 to view it in the browser. <br/>
     The page will not reload if you make edits.
 #
 #### What does this do?
-- [x] Allows users to search for a superhero by name
+- [x] Allows users to dynamically search for a superhero by name
 - [x] Display search results in a list
 - [x] Users can navigate to a selected superhero's details page
 - [x] Users can add a hero to their team